AlexanderNyr/AuraLite-Shaders/README.md

 **AuraLite** is a modern, lightweight, and highly optimized shader pack built on top of the **OpenGL 4.6 / GLSL 460** standard.
 It is specifically designed and **tested for Minecraft 1.16.5 – 26.1.2 with Sodium + Iris** (and compatible with **OptiFine**).

 AuraLite delivers a breathtaking, realistic visual experience without overcomplicating the screen with bloated post-processing effects (such as aggressive motion blur, heavy bloom, or screen-space reflections), ensuring **maximum FPS and smooth frametimes** on modern GPUs.

 ---

+## 🆕 What's New in v0.2.8 — *Dimension Upgrades, Precise Biomes & Physics Fixes*

+Version **0.2.8** is a major dimension-specific realism, accuracy, and physics update.
+It implements bulletproof dimension detection using Minecraft's native engine uniforms, overhauls the End and Nether dimensions with custom atmospheres, solves long-standing visual and math bugs, and repacks the entire codebase.

+### 🌌 Dimension Upgrades (The End & The Nether)
+* **Crystal-Clear End Dimension** — completely removed clouds and fog in the End dimension (including on emissive surfaces).
+Obsidian towers and End cities are now perfectly clear, giving unblocked visibility to End stars and nebulae.
+* **Dynamic Nether Biome Atmospheres** — completely overhauled the Nether dimension.
+Instead of a single hardcoded orange-red fog, the shader now dynamically reads the active biome's `fogColor` (Crimson Forest, Warped Forest, Soul Sand Valley, Basalt Deltas, and Nether Wastes) and adapts both block fog and ambient lighting color in real-time.
+* **End Star Spherical Mapping** — replaced the old 2D stretched star projection in the End with a perfect, uniform 3D star grid mapping (synchronized with the Overworld).
+This completely eliminates equatorial star stretching and distortion near the horizon.

+### 🛠️ Bulletproof Code & Physics Fixes
+* **`worldTime` Overflow Protection** — replaced all occurrences of direct `float(worldTime)` casting with `mod(float(worldTime), 24000.0)`.
+This solves a major Minecraft bug where daylight cycles, twilight sunset factor, moon masks, and morning/evening mist would permanently freeze after the first Minecraft day (especially on long-term worlds and servers).
+* **Nether/End Cook-Torrance BRDF Light Alignment** — resolved a critical mathematical mismatch in PBR highlights.
+In non-Overworld dimensions where there is no direct sun/moon light direction, the light vector `L` is now aligned to a physical upward vector (`vec3(0.0, 1.0, 0.0)`), matching the overridden half-vector `H`.
+This guarantees perfect, balanced glossy/metallic specular reflections on all faces.
+* **Vibrancy Range Safety Clamp** — added a safety clamp inside the `applyVibrancy` saturation controller in `final.fsh`.
+This prevents negative values or channel overflows when using High/Extreme contrast or Vivid/Colorful presets, eliminating display clipping and driver-level color banding.
+* **Precise Biome Name Mappings** — updated `shaders.properties` custom uniforms to explicitly map and track individual Minecraft End biomes (`BIOME_THE_END`, `BIOME_SMALL_END_ISLANDS`, etc.) and Nether biomes (`BIOME_NETHER_WASTES`, `BIOME_SOUL_SAND_VALLEY`, etc.) rather than guessing by biome category.
+* **Minecraft Native `dimension` Uniform Integration** — declared and linked `uniform int dimension;` inside `composite.fsh` and `gbuffers_skybasic.fsh`.
+This provides 100% reliable, zero-overhead dimension checks (`-1` for Nether, `1` for End, `0` for Overworld) across all Minecraft versions, eliminating the "clouds in the Nether" and "fog in the End" glitches.

+---